Psoriatic arthritis: addressing the root causes of joint pain and skin inflammation

 The exact cause of psoriatic arthritis is unknown, but it is thought to be a combination of genetic and environmental factors.

-A rheumatologist is a specialist for psoriatic arthritis.
+A rheumatologist is a specialist in psoriatic arthritis.
 Rheumatologists are medical doctors who have completed training in the diagnosis and treatment of arthritis and other diseases of the joints, muscles, and bones.

 Many people seek a more holistic approach to their health with a psoriatic arthritis alternative treatment.
 Seeking the support of a functional medicine specialist, or a psoriatic arthritis naturopath may provide a more natural approach to managing and resolving psoriatic arthritis.